Wild dogs sitting by the side of the road in Majete Wildlife Reserve

 Photo credit Dru & Cheryl Jayaratne

-Experience Majete
+Experience Majete Wildlife Reserve

 Majete is an incredible story of a reserve, once in decline, transformed into a haven for wildlife.
 Herds of zebra, buffalo, kudu, sable antelope and other large mammals thrive, providing a healthy prey base for lions.
 Elephants bathe in the waters of the Shire River whilst hippos wallow nearby.
 Majete also boasts Lichtenstein’s hartebeest, klipspringer, cheetah, giraffe, and reintroduced African wild dog.
 Birders are well-catered for with four species of vulture and local specials such as Livingstone’s flycatcher, Boehm’s bee-eater and racket-tailed roller, all regularly sighted.